 If this happens, just shrug it off.
 Care for your plants.
 Take some time.
 When there is something new to show, just let your child know.
 Most likely they want to see it.
 There’s always next time.

 Houseplants can teach an appreciation for nature to our kids, and plants can also purify the air and provide oxygen.
 So having plants around is a score no matter what.

 A few Safety Points

 Be aware that some plants might be toxic.
-If you’re worried about your child maybe putting leaves in their mouth, and or having allergic reactions, be safe and not bring in potentially toxic plants, or at least keep them out of reach.
+If you’re worried about your child perhaps putting leaves in their mouth, and or having allergic reactions, be safe and not bring in potentially toxic plants, or at least keep them out of reach.

 Regularly prune your plants and clean up loose leaves to prevent a choking risk.
 This is especially important when you have young children in the phase where they still tend to put everything in their mouth.
 No choking and your plants look neat and tidy again.

 If you have any cacti in your home, teach your child that cacti are look but don’t touch plants.
 Keep them on a high shelf, so your child can’t get to it.